guntasrikanth/Data_Analyst_Portfolio/Projects/Pizza Project - SQL/README.md

 ## ✤ Queries of the Project:

-Q1:  Find the day with the highest total revenue and the corresponding revenue amount?
+Q1:  Retrieve the total number of orders placed.

-Q2:  Get the average order value (total_price) for each pizza category?
+Q2:  Calculate the total revenue generated from pizza sales.

-Q3:  Calculate the percentage contribution of each pizza category to the total revenue?
+Q3:  Identify the highest-priced pizza

+Q4:  Identify the most common pizza size ordered.

+Q5:  List the top 5 most ordered pizza types along with their quantities.

-Q4:  Find the average quantity of pizzas ordered per order for each pizza size?
+Q6:  Find the total quantity of each pizza category ordered.

-Q5:  Get the total revenue for each combination of pizza size and pizza category?

-Q6:  Identify the pizza that had the highest number of orders in the last month?
+Q7: Determine the distribution of orders by hour of the day.

-Q7:  Determine the correlation between order time and total revenue?

-Q8:  Identify the top 3 most expensive pizzas (by unit price) and their total sales (quantity)?
+Q8:  Find the category-wise distribution of pizzas

+Q9:  Calculate the average number of pizzas ordered per day

+Q10: Determine the top 3 most ordered pizza types based on revenue

+Q11: Calculate the percentage contribution of each pizza type to total revenue

-Q9:  Calculate the cumulative revenue for each month?
+Q11: Analyze the cumulative revenue generated over time.

-Q10:  Determine the most popular pizza size for each day of the week?
+Q11: Determine the top 3 most ordered pizza types based on revenue for each pizza category.

 ## Conclusion:-